nikita-kazakov/nikita-kazakov.github.io/_posts/2022-03-11-product-consult-engineers.md

 An effective General (CEO) visits the trenches where his soldiers (engineers) fight from time to time and talks to them.
 He is cautious about surrounding himself with yes-men.
 Yes-men don't give you the whole picture.

 The hard part about being a skilled worker is knowing where you're competent and where you're not.
-It's the second part that gets smart people into trouble..
+It's the second part that gets smart people into trouble.